Ecuador & The Galapagos

 The Galapagos Islands:

 Visitors of The Galapagos Islands enjoy a subtropical climate regulated by a cold Ocean Current, traveling north from Antarctica: The Humboldt Current, as well as the warm El Niño Current.
-Most of the Galapagos babies are born around April through May, while the Mating Season is between Septembers to November.
-The islands are indeed a year round destinations, offering a different scenery and nature experience, each and every season.
+Most of the Galapagos babies are born around April through May, while the mating season is between September to November.
+The islands are indeed year-round destinations, offering different scenery and immersive nature experiences each and every season.

 The warmest months of the year are December through May with temperatures reaching the upper 80ºs F (31ºC ).
 While this is also the rainier season, the shorelines of the islands as well as the lower elevations, (these are the area where most travelers visit during their Galapagos tours), still offer beautiful blue sky with occasional haze.
 The ocean temperature is higher than the rest of the year, and the water is calmer, offering better conditions for snorkeling and bathing as well as a smoother sailing.